Tulip time: plant vibrant, waterwise plants now

 3. Plant them in holes that are twice as deep as the bulb is long.
 This depth is usually four to six inches.
 Plant them with the tip of the bulb pointing up.

-4. Water them one to two times a week for three weeks as their roots are established.
+4. Water them one to two times a week for three weeks as their roots establish.

 5. They may start to grow on warm days in the winter, but the growth will pause when it gets cold again.
 This is normal!

 6. Once your tulip bulbs have bloomed, you have the option to remove the flower stalk, but it is worth leaving the leaves to allow the bulb to regenerate.
-Only once the leaves have turned yellow or brown should you gently pull them from the bulb.
+Only once the leaves turn yellow or brown should you gently pull them from the bulb.

-7. It is essential not to remove the bulbs from the ground as they can grow for several years and spread.
-Unlike other bulbs, most tulips do not spread and need to be replanted every three to five years.
+7. It is essential not to remove the bulbs from the ground as most can grow for several years and spread.
+Unlike other bulbs, most tulips do not spread and must be replanted every three to five years.

 Flowering times

-This varies depending on location, temperature and moisture of the winter and spring seasons.
+This varies depending on location, temperature and moisture levels during the winter and spring seasons.
 Dates are approximate and based on recent averages for Utah.

 • February